Browns beware: Drafting twice in the top five has not led to success

 Four of the five teams won at least seven games the season after the top-five draft, but none had sustained success.
 If a five-year period is a benchmark for a draft's success, none of the teams with those valued picks succeeded.
 None had a five-year record above .500 after those drafts, with Buffalo's 40-40 mark the best.

-Only one of the 10 picks selected was a quarterback.
+Only one of the 10 players selected was a quarterback.

 One pick never played a down for his team.